Miami Beach travel tips…how to enjoy it to the utmost!

-Yardbird Southern Table & Bar – is an authentic restaurant with food from the Southern States, rich, farm fresh, tasteful.
-The bar area is a great option for aperitif.
+Yardbird Southern Table & Bar – is an authentic restaurant with food from the Southern States, rich, farm-fresh, and tasteful.
+A bar area is a great option for aperitif.
 The signature cocktails on the menu can be strong, so be careful!

 Big Pink – is the perfect place to go hungry and craving comfort food.
 It’s a diner with big portions and great food.
 The terrace is nice and relaxing; good to people-watch.